 27 III-59 Professional Nursing Shortage Reduction Program.
 Appropriations for the Professional Nursing Shortage Reduction program total \$9,440,024 in fiscal year 2022 2024 and \$9,440,024 in fiscal year 2023 2025.
 These funds shall be allocated as follows: The Texas Higher Education Coordinating Board (THECB) shall allocate the funds appropriated in their bill pattern in Strategy D.1.6, as follows: Up to 5 percent each year may be used for administrative expenses.
 Funds shall be distributed in an equitable manner to institutions with nursing programs, including institutions graduating their first nursing class, based on increases in numbers of nursing students graduating.
 Nursing graduates include graduates for both initial licensure and bachelor's completion, RN-to-BSN programs.
-The THECB shall apply a weight of 1.5 for increased graduates in nursing educator programs identified with a Classification of Instructional Program code of 51.3808 and 51.3817.
+The THECB shall apply a weight of 1.5 for increased graduates in nursing educator programs identified with a Classification of Instructional Program code of 51.308 and 51.3817.
 The THECB shall allocate up to 50 percent in each fiscal year of the biennium and any unexpended amounts to community colleges.
-For THECB expenditure purposes, any funds not expended in fiscal year 2022 2024 may be expended in fiscal year 2028 2025 for the same purposes.
-If an institution spinds funds on thereof the CB by the date specified by THECB rule.
+For THECB expenditure purposes, any funds not expended in fiscal year 2022 2024 may be expended in fiscal year 2023 2025 for the same purposes.
+If an institution spends funds on nonqualifying expenditures or does not spend the funds within the designated timeframe, the institution shull return these funds to the THECB shall eate specified by THECB rule.
 The THECB shall reallocate these funds to other qualified programs.
-All institutions receiving funds shall submit to the THECB a detailed accounting of funds received, obligated or expended.
-The THECB may not include nonresident students who are enrolled in online professional nursing programs while residing outside of the state in methodologies used to calculate program advards described in Paragraph b.
-Using funds under subsection (a), the Higher Education Coordinating Board shall consider if and how metrics relating to quality of nursing programs should be incorporated in the progr 28 III-59 Physician Education Loan Repayment Program.
+All institutions receiving funds shall submit to the THECB adtaled accounting of funds received, obligated or expended.
+The THECB may not include nonresident students who are enrolled in online professional nursing programs while residing outside of the state in methodologies used to calculate program awards described in Paragraph b.
+Using funds under subsection (a). the Higher Education Coordin 28 HI-59 Physician Education Loan Repayment Program.
 The funds provided to Strategy C.1.3, Educational Loan Repayment for the Physician Education Loan Repayment Program, are appropriated in accordance with Education Code §§ 61.531 - 61.539 for repayment of eligible student loans received by a physician who meets the stipulated requirements.
 Any balances on hand at the end of fiscal year 2022 may be carried over to fiscal year 2023 for the same purpose.
-Justification: Deleting this rider, since it is already covered in Rider 56 29 III-60 Family Practice Rural and Public Health Rotations.
+29 III-60 Justification: Deleting this rider, since it is already covered in Rider 56 Family Practice Rural and Public Health Rotations.
 Funds appropriated above for Family Practice Residency Programs, include up to \$113,957 in fiscal year 2022 2024 and \$113,957 in fiscal year 2023 2025 for one month rural rotations or one month public health rotations for family practice residents in accordance with the provision of Education Code §51.918.
 Justification: Updating dates